recordsansible/ansible-role-ara/README.md

 Ansible Role: ara
 =========
-Ansible role to install, configure ara on RHEL, Fedora, Centos and Ubuntu.
+Ansible role to install, configure ara on RHEL, Fedora, Centos and Ubuntu

 systemd is configured to start ara on boot, failures

-By default, it runs on localhost:9191
+By default mod_wsgi is used to host ara on localhost, if you prefer embedded server then you can set the embedded server, port variables in defaults/main.yml

 Example Playbook
 ----------------